tldr-pages/tldr/pages/common/gnucash.md

 > Personal and small-business financial-accounting software.
 > More information: <https://gnucash.org>.

-- Launch GnuCash and load the previoulsy opened file:
+- Launch GnuCash and load the previously opened file:

 `gnucash`